About The Children

 Waiting Children are between 6 months and 16 years of age.
 The India program includes three categories, relative to your heritage:

 · Foreign – Families with no Indian heritage or Indian families that do not qualify as NRI or OCI.
-The reality of the program requires us to counsel foreign families to be open to considering a child with moderate to severe special needs, or a child over age 10.
-Applications from families hoping to adopt only healthy young children (unless they are NRI/OCI) will result in many years of waiting and possibly not receiving a referral at all
+The reality of the program requires us to counsel foreign families to be open to considering a child with a minimum of moderate special needs, or a child over age 10.
+Applications from families hoping to adopt only healthy young children (unless they are NRI/OCI) will result in an indefinite wait for referral.
+The more open you are to both genders and more special needs, the faster a referral will happen.

 NOTE: At least one spouse must be a US Citizen to adopt a child from a foreign country.
 Unfortunately, Permanent Residents and those living and/or working in the USA under other types of visas do not qualify.